lbadillo/demogl/README.md

 ### Test
-You can use the postman collection found in the postman folder to test the application. the steps to follow are.
+You can use the postman collection found in the postman folder to test the application.

+`postman/DemoTest.postman_collection.json`

+the steps to follow are.
+1. Import the collection into you r workspace in postman.
+2. Ones you have imported the collection, you will see a nee collection called DemoTest.
-1. Execute the request called signup, to create the user.
+3. Execute the request called signup, to create the user.
-2. Once executed, take the token field from the request response and save it.
+4. Once executed, take the token field from the request response and save it.
-3. Execute the request called login, update the value of the authorization header with the token that I saved from the previous step.
+5. Execute the request called login, update the value of the authorization header with the token that I saved from the previous step.